Your Black Muslim Bakery: July 2007 Roberson Homicide

-July 2007 double homicide
+July 2007 Wills Homicide

-The later YBMB investigation and arrests may also relate to a double homicide that occurred near the bakery a couple months after the May kidnappings.
-On July 8, 2007, one victim was killed in the 1000 block of 60th Street.
-Then on July 12, 2007, another victim, Mike Wills Jr., was gunned down in the 6200 block of San Pablo Avenue.
-On August 6, the police, without filing charges, stated that the two murders were committed with an AK-47 found at the bakery during the August raid.
-Devaughndre Broussard said Antoine Mackey killed Wills because he was white, and Mackey and Bey had been inspired by the racially motivated Zebra murders.
+On July 12, 2007, another victim, Mike Wills Jr., was gunned down in the 6200 block of San Pablo Avenue.
+On August 6, the police stated that the two murders were committed with an AK-47 found at the bakery during the August raid.
+Devaughndre Broussard later said that Antoine Mackey killed Wills because he was white and that Mackey and Bey had been inspired by the racially motivated Zebra murders, which Yusuf Bey IV allegedly enthusiastically endorsed as "giving White people a taste of their own medicine".

-July 2007 kidnapping

-Another case linked to arrestees in the later YBMB raid involved yet another kidnapping on July 19, 2007 of some women for ransom, before they escaped their captors.

 Murder of Chauncey Bailey

 Before his shooting death in August 2007, editor Chauncey Bailey of the Oakland Post was working on a story about the finances of YBMB, involving its pending bankruptcy.
 Ali Saleem Bey was Bailey's source for the story, which the Post withheld on the belief that it was not yet ready for publication.

 According to Ali, YBMB had been seized from its rightful heirs in a coup, through fraud and forgery, by a younger branch of the family, that included Antar Bey and Yusef Bey IV.
 Ali revealed that in June 2005, John Bey, a former head of the Bey security service who had tried to expose the fraud behind the coup, fled Oakland with his family after an attempt on his life in a shooting outside his home.
 In 2005, Antar mortgaged the bakery property, to cover back taxes and other debt, and then defaulted, which led to threat of foreclosure.

-On the morning of August 2, 2007, Bailey was murdered in Downtown Oakland by Devaughndre Broussard, a 19-year-old YBMB handyman who was on probation for a San Francisco robbery conviction, had found out where Bailey lived.
-At 7:25 a.m.
-Broussard spotted Bailey leaving a McDonald's restaurant where Bailey regularly stopped to eat breakfast.
-Wearing a ski mask and dark clothing, he then got out of a parked Ford Aerostar and approached Bailey with a Mossberg shotgun.
-Broussard's first blast hit Bailey in the chest, after which he stood over him and fired at his face execution style, and then fired a coup de grâce to make sure he was dead.
-He then escaped in the van.
+On the morning of August 2, 2007, Bailey was murdered in Downtown Oakland by Devaughndre Broussard, a 19-year-old YBMB handyman who was on probation for a San Francisco robbery conviction.
+Broussard was a close associate of Yusuf Bey IV and deeply involved with the activities of YBMB.
+Prior to the murder, Bey described Bailey to Broussard and Antoine Mackey as “the motherfucker who killed my father," an undeniably false statement, since Bey's father had died of cancer.
+Following this, Bey IV also told Broussard and Mackey that Bailey worked for the Oakland Post and told them to follow him and learn his routine because he wanted to "take him out."
+Later, he offered both men "credit hook-ups" in exchange for the hit on Bailey, telling them that it needed to be done quickly, as he was afraid Bailey's exposé of the bakery's underground activities and sordid past would be published soon.

-Broussard admitted to police the next night that he then ambushed and killed Bailey.
-Oakland Police investigators said that he confessed to the murder because he was angry over the past and ongoing articles written by Bailey about YBMB and its personnel.